adloky/smalls/benoni-b-ss.md

 **12.h3 Qe7 13.Qd3 O-O!**

 Not an easy move to make.
-When you?ve got such an attack going it's difficult to switch to normal chess!
+When you've got such an attack going it's difficult to switch to normal chess!

 **14.Bb2 Re8⩱**